tdhock/tdhock.github.io/_posts/2025-04-11-computational-research-organization.md

 If the owner is you, then you don't need to do a Pull Request (you could just commit to the main/master branch), but you may want to make a Pull Request anyway, to make it easier for code review.

 What is a Pull Request?
 It is a web page on GitHub for discussing changes from one branch to another.
-For a good into to git for R, try reading [Happy Git and GitHub for the useR](https://happygitwithr.com/).
+For a good intro to git for R, try reading [Happy Git and GitHub for the useR](https://happygitwithr.com/).

 ### Pull requests with your own repo